 “Say no more!”
 The Witch extends her arms up and to the right, fingers trembling like she’s trying to shut a stubborn door.
-The stone-wrought townhome off to her right begins to tremble, sounding out a series of cracks, pops, and wrenching moans.
-A second later it rips free of its foundation.
-There’s a bunch of Iguar right beneath it; they shout in alarm before it smashes them flat, crashing against the street in a deafening, ground-shaking blast.
+The stone-wrought townhomes off to her right begins to fountain apart into rough spouts of blocks and beams.
+There’s a bunch of Iguar right beneath them—they shout in alarm as they’re pelted and pummeled, then flattened against the street as the remains of the buildings smash them flat in a ground-shaking blast.

-Nyanti stumbles back and loses her footing.
-Faint curlicues of residual magic appear and disappear around her body.
+Nyanti stumbles, her balance stolen by the quaking earth.
 Ren swoops in and hooks her arm, pulling her up and onto her feet.
 She clasps his hand in both of hers, giving him a grateful look that says it all: I’d thank you if I could, but I’m too damn tired.

 A moment of quiet descends around us.
 It’s not silence—we can still hear those damn horns—but it’s close enough.

-We stand in a loose circle, looking at each other in muted amazement.
-An unspoken understanding flows through our group: we’re lucky to be alive.
-Even luckier to be whole and uninjured.
+Instinct takes over.
+Without speaking, we shuffle inward and form a loose circle, regarding each other with muted amazement.
+An unspoken understanding flows between us: we’re lucky to be alive, even luckier to be whole and healthy.
 Gyrax is the only one who’s suffered a wound, but he’s still able to fight and run.

-“Aye,” Elier says.
+“Aye.”
+Elier gives an amused scoff.
 “I’m glad I came along.
-Much better than sitting in the castle and hiding from Iguar.”
+Much better than sitting in a castle.”

 “Tell that to my hands.”
 Gyrax smiles wryly.

 Ren bursts into hearty laughter.
-I’m not sure if he’s only doing it to get on Lucky’s nerves, but it’s infectious as hell.
-The rest of us laugh along, the thief simply stands there and smolders.
+I’m not sure if he’s doing it to get on Lucky’s nerves, but it’s infectious as hell.
+The rest of us laugh along while Lucky stands there and glowers.

 “Are we done?” he snaps.
 “I have better things to do than stand around and jest.”

-Everyone stares at him for a hanging second…then we burst into another round of raucous laughter.
+Everyone stares at him for a hanging second.
+Then we all burst into laughter.
+Not just hearty, but raucous this time.

-“Be easy, Lucky.”
-Gyrax grins at him.
-“We’re stealing merriment from dire circumstances—the most daring theft a man can commit.
-You should be pleased and honored.”
+“Be easy, Lucky,” Gyrax chides, still chuckling.
+“We’re stealing merriment from dire fates—the most daring theft a man can commit.
+This is the very peak of your profession.”

 “For once we agree on something.”
 Lucky nocks an arrow onto his short bow.
 “I estimate we have three hours of daylight, maybe four.”
 He looks at Nyanti.
 “Can we make it to the spring before nightfall?”

-“Under normal circumstances, it would take half an hour, maybe less.
-But seeing as how we have to be stealthy, our travel through the city will be slow and gradual.”
+“Under normal circumstances, yes.
+It would take half an hour, maybe less.
+But we have to be stealthy, so our progress through the city will be slow and gradual.”